v0lt13/EditorAttributesDocs/docs/source/Scripting API/simpletransform.rst

 SimpleTransform
 ===============

-A simple serializable transform struct that can be used with the :doc:`../Attributes/NumericalAttributes/drawhandle`.
+A simple unity serializable transform struct that can be used with the :doc:`../Attributes/NumericalAttributes/drawhandle`.

 **Namespace:**
 	*EditorAttributes*